SpeciesFileGroup/install_taxonworks/development/tuning_postgres_for_development.md

 You need to edit `/etc/postgresql/{your installed version here}/main/postgresql.conf`

-Locate the following settings and change thier values to match the ones here
+Locate the following settings and change their values to match the ones here
 ```
 fsync = off                             # turns forced synchronization on or off
 synchronous_commit = off                # synchronization level; on, off, or local